-In our case, we decided to use a JS ArrayBuffer [3] for a few reasons.
+In our case, we decided to use a JS ArrayBuffer [34] for a few reasons.
 First of all, it is a mutable data type fixing the problems specified in Problem #1 (section 3.4.1) and giving us an opportunity to address Problem #2 (section 3.4.2) as well.
 Secondly, BitWarden's login code flow makes a few calls to services of the application with the MP, those being the authentication and cryptographic service as discussed above.
 All of these function calls already have support for the ArrayBuffer data structure.
 This allowed us to change the function parameters of the functions calls to accept an ArrayBuffer data type instead of the previously used string.
 Since we are no longer passing a primitive JS type (string) to several functions, but instead a reference type (ArrayBuffer), JS will instead pass the argument (in this case the MP) by sharing (call by sharing).
 This avoids making extra copies of the MP when it is passed down to a function.
 This addresses Problem #3 discussed in section 3.4.3.
-We replicated these changes in the crypto service as well.